isso84/ABRTTDMS-modeling-and-verification/README.md

 ] false
 ```

-Some results of checking these properties in CADP is given in the following figure:
+The results of checking the mobility properties in CADP is given in the following figure:

 <img width="1157" height="729" alt="Screenshot from 2026-03-11 05-23-52" src="https://github.com/user-attachments/assets/39ea9f1e-5a7f-44b5-aae1-a0cfb0c9cb62" />